María Elena Salinas

-María Elena Salinas (born December 30, 1954), is an American broadcast journalist, news anchor, and author.
+María Elena Salinas (born December 30, 1954) is a Mexican and American broadcast journalist, news anchor, and author.
 Called the "Voice of Hispanic America" by The New York Times, Salinas is one of the most recognized Hispanic female journalists in the United States.
 She was the co-anchor of Noticiero Univision, the primary evening news broadcast on Univision, and the co-host of the news magazine program Aquí y Ahora (Here and Now).

-Salinas has been working for more than three decades in the U.S. and in 18 Latin American countries.
+Salinas has been working for more than three decades in the United States and 18 Latin American countries.
 She has interviewed Latin American heads of state, rebel leaders, dictators, and every United States president since Jimmy Carter.

 Journalism career

-Salinas began as a reporter, anchor and public-affairs host for KMEX-TV, the Univision affiliate in Los Angeles, in 1981.
+Salinas began as a reporter, anchor, and public affairs host for KMEX-TV, the Univision affiliate in Los Angeles, in 1981.
 She became the anchor of the national Spanish-language news program Noticiero Univision in 1987.

 She has interviewed figures such as former US Presidents Bill Clinton and Barack Obama; Manuel Noriega, the former military dictator of Panama; Nicaraguan President Daniel Ortega; and the Zapatista Army of National Liberation spokesman Subcomandante Marcos.
 She has also interviewed celebrities such as Jennifer Lopez, Ricky Martin and Gloria Estefan.

 Salinas was among the first female journalists in wartime Baghdad.
-She herself has been interviewed by Katie Couric Bill Moyers, and others.
+She has been interviewed by Katie Couric Bill Moyers, and others.

-Salinas participated in the bilingual national Democratic presidential candidate debate on Hispanic issues in 2004, and again in 2007 co-hosting the first Democratic and Republican presidential candidate forums in Spanish on the Univision Network.
+Salinas participated in the bilingual national Democratic presidential candidate debate on Hispanic issues in 2004 and again in 2007, co-hosting the first Democratic and Republican presidential candidate forums in Spanish on the Univision Network.

-In 2017, she began an English-language crime program The Real Story with María Elena Salinas, on Investigation Discovery.
-For ten years from 2001-2011, she wrote a weekly syndicated column in English and Spanish.
+From 2001 to 2011, she wrote a weekly syndicated column in English and Spanish.
+In 2017–18, she hosted two seasons of the English-language crime program The Real Story with María Elena Salinas, on Investigation Discovery.

-On Aug.3, 2017, Univision announced that Salinas would be leaving her post as co-anchor of Noticiero Univisión at the end of 2017.
-In a Facebook post, Salinas said she plans to become an independent news producer and that she was not pushed out.
+On August 3, 2017, Univision announced that Salinas would leave her post as co-anchor of Noticiero Univisión at the end of 2017.
+In a Facebook post, Salinas said she plans to become an independent news producer and was not pushed out.

-On July 1, 2018, she participated in Telemundo's Mexican presidential elections coverage and on December 1, exactly five months later, she was part of Telemundo's news team covering the Mexican presidential inauguration from Mexico City.
+On July 1, 2018, she participated in Telemundo's Mexican presidential elections coverage.
+On December 1, exactly five months later, she was part of Telemundo's news team covering the Mexican presidential inauguration from Mexico City.

-On July 22, 2019, CBS News announced Maria Elena Salinas would be joining as a contributor.
-María Elena Salinas joined "CBS This Morning" to break down the diverse Latino communities across the U.S. that were long held as a single voting bloc, but economic, geographic and cultural differences show stark divides in how Latino Americans have cast their ballots in the 2020 United States presidential election.
+On July 22, 2019, CBS News announced Maria Elena Salinas would join as a contributor.
+María Elena Salinas joined "CBS This Morning" to break down the diverse Latino communities across the US that were long held as a single voting bloc.
+Still, economic, geographic, and cultural differences show stark divides in how Latino Americans have cast their ballots in the 2020 United States presidential election.